4 Different Ways To Recycle Old T-Shirts

 Did you know that the average consumer throws out about 70 pounds of used clothing a year?
 Around the world each year, 13 million tons of textile waste is produced - 95% of which could be reused or recycled.
 Source.
-2021 is the perfect year to start recycling your used clothing, and maybe even create something new.
+The beginning of the year is the perfect time to recycle t-shirts and your used clothing, to create something new.

 The first thing that comes to mind when recycling clothing is donating it.
 Taking a big bag of clothes and textiles to Goodwill is something most of us have done.
 However, if you'd rather donate to a company or cause that will distribute the needed items to people in need for no cost, definitely check out your local charities or foundations who focus on helping low-income people.
 Make sure to also check out your local homeless shelters to see if they're taking donations.